 It’s important to know the difference between supporting a person with an addiction, and supporting the addiction.
 Making excuses, accepting excuses, minimizing the problem or participating in the addictive behaviour are clear examples of enabling an addict.

 If you’re struggling to articulate your support, or find yourself accused of being unsupportive, try a variation of: “I support you and I support everything I love about you and I will support you seeking help to end this addiction, but I do not support you taking drugs / gambling / etc. I don’t support the impact it is having on our family / relationship / friendship.”

-8) Have support options ready
+8) Have Rehab and support options ready

 While a loved one may be tempted to say they can end the addiction on their own, the truth is that professional support is often necessary, especially in resolving underlying issues.
 Ending substance use can also trigger strong withdrawal symptoms, and a medically supervised detox may be required.

 If your loved one gets to a point where they are open to seeking help, it’s important that you can outline their options immediately.
 Being able to make, agree and act upon a clear plan will be important.